bernedom/bertrand/.github/actions/installation-tests/README.md

 # Conan build and deploy action

-This action creates a conan package and deploys it to bintray
+This action spins up a docker container and runs the installation tests inside

 ## Inputs